wincent/command-t/lua/wincent/commandt/README.md

 For returning results back, we only ever have a small number (say, 10), and can easily copy those strings back.

+See [ARCHITECTURE](../../../ARCHITECTURE.md) for way more details on the memory model.

 ## Benchmarks

 On Apple Silicon, where the `luajit` package is not currently available in Homebrew, but `neovim` itself requires `luajit-openresty` package, you can add a working `luajit` executable to your `$PATH` with: